Quodatum/openshift-basex-quick-start/README.md

 ## Configuration

-* is set in the `.openshift/actions_hooks/config`.
-The version of BaseX to install is also set here
+* Configuration is set in the `.openshift/actions_hooks/config`.
+The version of BaseX to install is also set here, currently 7.9.
 * REST and Webdav are deactivated (Edit `basex/webapp/WEB-INF/web.xml` to change this)
 * Saxon is installed to provide XSLT2.
 (Saxon-HE 9.5.1.5 from sourceforge.net/projects/saxon)
 * The FunctX library http://www.xqueryfunctions.com/ is installed to the BaseX repository